jamieliu2/Format-Files/README.md

-# A Repository for Formatting Styles by Jamie Liu
+# A Repository for Formatting Files by Jamie Liu

 ## preamble.sty